Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Beverley K. Jacobs

 Born 1965, Six Nations Grand River Territory, Ontario.
 Beverley's traditional name is Gowehgyuseh which mean's 'she's visiting'.
-Beverley is a

-busy single mother of one daughter.
-Originally Beverley worked as a legal secretary before she decided to have a law career of her own.
-In 1994
+Beverley is a busy single mother of one daughter.
+Originally Beverley worked as a legal secretary before she decided to have a law

 (2019)